 Songdo is a comparatively new international business district located within the Incheon Metropolitan City.
 Construction of the city began in 2005 and will have been completed around 2025.
 Commercial areas, residential areas, and green spaces are combined in the district at an appropriate rate, and the city is clean, safe, and progressively modern.
 It’s also a popular filming location for many K-dramas, such as ‘Itaewon Class’, ‘Crash Landing on You’, and ‘Goblin’.

-Songdo Central Park is the first Seawater Park in Korea and consists of 5 parts which do not let you spend boring times.
+Songdo Central Park is the first Seawater Park in Korea and consists of 5 parts that do not let you spend boring times.
 Also, there are bountiful activities to enjoy such as bicycles, water taxis, canoes, kayaks, and boat ridings on the placidly flowing river.
 You can have not only tranquil but also a thrilling time in the park.

 Things to do in Songdo IBD

 1) Songdo International Roller Skates

 Would you like to recall memories of your childhood and be engrossed in nostalgic thoughts when the disco music was popular?
 Or are you searching for attractions to play with your lover or kids?
 Then roller skating can be one of your choices to spend a joyful moment in Songdo!